 If you add a version number after the

-executed only by servers from MySQL 3.23.02 or higher:
+following comment is executed only by servers from MySQL 5.1.10 or

-routines, the comments will not be retained on the server.
+programs, the comments are not retained in the program body.

 The use of short-form mysql commands such as